 You’ll be asked to stop smoking six weeks before your surgery to promote healthy wound healing and to minimize both scarring and complications.
 You can’t take aspirin or nonsteroidal anti-inflammatory medications (Advil, Motrin, Aleve), nor should you take any vitamins or homeopathic pills, which can cause bleeding.
 And if you color your hair like most of the population, you should do it just before surgery or you’ll have to wait a month.
 If your face lift is an outpatient procedure, you’ll need to make plans for someone to drive you home post-op and stay with you for the first 48 hours, unless you prefer to make other postoperative recovery options.
 Under no circumstances will you be permitted to go home alone.
 Decide what you’ll wear for the first few days making sure to pick items that open in front and do not have to be pulled over your head.
 The same kind of clothing should be worn on the day of surgery.
 Wear slip-on shoes.
 Plan where you will recuperate.
 If you have a recliner chair, this will come in very handy for elevating the feet, knees and head.
 If you do not have a recliner, be sure to have lots of pillows available to prop up your head and knees.
 If possible, keep your phone and remote control for the T.V. by your bed.

-A face lift can take several hours to complete and more comprehensive procedures that also combine a neck lift or eye lift may take longer.
+Your face lift in Walnut Creek can take several hours to complete and more comprehensive procedures that also combine a neck lift or eye lift may take longer.
 Very effective measures will be taken to numb any pain.
 Local and general anesthesia are commonly combined during face lift surgery to keep you comfortably asleep for the procedure.
 Monitors will be used to keep watchful eye over your heart, blood pressure, pulse, and the amount of oxygen circulating in your blood while the skin undergoing surgery.
 Incisions are concealed around the ears and in the hair, and the skin is carefully elevated.
 The underlying tissues are then repositioned and secured to create a more youthful contour of the face.
 Excess skin is then removed, and the incisions are closed with sutures.

 Post surgery, you’ll be wheeled into a recovery area where our medical staff will hover over you like helicopters to make sure you’re doing okay.
 Bulky compression bandages will cover your cheeks and neck, providing gentle pressure to minimize the inevitable swelling and bruising.
 You can expect a moderate amount of pain that decreases in about 48 hours and can be managed with medication.
 Additionally, a very small tube may run under your skin just behind your ears to help drain some of the excess blood or fluid.
 You’ll need to keep your head elevated and keep the wrap in place for 24 hours and remove it only as directed for cleansing incisions or showering.
 It’s important that you stay upright (sitting, standing and walking without bending over) as much as possible after you return home to help relieve facial swelling.
-Don’t worry, during your initial post-op visit, the bandages and drains will be removed in lieu of a supportive elastic face garment.
+Don’t worry, during your initial post-op visit to our Walnut Creek practice, the bandages and drains will be removed in lieu of a supportive elastic face garment.
 Be prepared to wait at least six months for your face lift to completely heal inside and out.
 You’ll require plenty of rest and plan on not doing any housework, heavy lifting, or exercise for at least a few weeks.
 Avoid hot showers, hot tubs and saunas for two to three weeks.

 Things To Consider